pedRamezani/figure-one/README.md

-  preview/    The four views — flow, style, Typst, JSON — and the Typst template's inputs components/ ui/ is shadcn; composed/ is what is built on top of it static/figure1.typ   The Typst template that draws the figure docs/adr/            Decisions worth keeping, and why
+  preview/    The four views — flow, style, Typst, JSON — and the Typst template's inputs components/ ui/ is shadcn; composed/ is what is built on top of it static/figure1.typ   The Typst template that draws the figure
 ```

-The graph is the single source of truth.
-Rows, layout and the data export are all derived from it rather than stored alongside it — see [`docs/adr/0001`](docs/adr/0001-rows-are-derived-from-the-graph.md).

 ## Licence